Former ISU soccer players allege psychological abuse from coach

 Silies, Chiatto and Rowan say after their own experience growing up in the soccer world they agree with the report’s findings.

-“Do you believe the university was trying to cover its tracks?” asked Minor.
+“Do you believe the university was trying to cover its tracks?”
+I-Team 8 asked.

 “Absolutely,” they said in agreement.

 “The administration failed this team.
-And I believe that you know, they’re still failing this team,” said Webb.
+And I believe that you know, they’re still failing this team,” Webb said.

 WHAT NOW?